Last Updated on December 6, 2022

 After college Bryan moved to Thailand, where he taught English and writing at Chiang Mai University.
 Bryan began volunteering for local NGOs (non-profits) in northern Thailand, advocating for indigenous rights and sustainable development projects for remote highland villages in the region.
 Bryan wrote grants and reports for these organizations, and assisted local PhD candidates with the English version of their thesis projects.

 In 2006, Bryan took his first role in the world of Outdoor Recreation Management when he was hired as a program leader for Rustic Pathways in Thailand, a leading international education and travel company.
-Bryan’s first project with Rustic was creating “Soccer and Service”, a program that brought students to the beautiful mountains of northern Thailand to engage with communities through soccer.
-In each location, the students worked on infrastructure service projects and stayed in local villages – a full immersion experience.
-After witnessing the transformative power that these types of experiences can have on both the students and the hosts, Bryan was blown away and all-in on this model of experiential education and travel.
+After witnessing the transformative power that these types of experiences can have on both the students and the host communities, Bryan was all-in on this model of experiential education and travel.

 To this day, Bryan credits the evolution of his career in Outdoor Sports & Recreation Management to his passion for bringing people together through sport.
-Bryan now resides in Morristown, VT, exploring the northern Green Mountains by mountain bike and skis with his wife, his son, and his dog whenever possible.
+Bryan now resides in the northern Green Mountains, seeking mountain biking and skiing adventures with his wife, his son, and his dog whenever possible.